 EMC testing involves using very specific test equipment and EMC standards.
 The test equipment and test sites used must conform to the technical specifications of the standards.
 You should always ask the laboratory if all the equipment they use including the test site comply with the referenced technical specifications.
 The EMC standards specify the methods used to measure the quantities either directly or through other referenced standards.
 In order to know how to test the product, it first must be determined what standards apply to the product.
 Each country or region has specific product standards that can be verified through the appropriate regions journal or listings.
 These listings are usually freely available online and typically have specific dated versions of the standards that are accepted.
 The decision of which standard to apply should be based upon the product’s primary function and the intended electromagnetic environment that the product is intended to be used in.
 In some cases there may be multiple standards that could be applied, typically only one requires to be applied.
 If no product specific standard is clear then the most suitable generic of general standards should be applied.
 Please also note that additional Wireless Radio equipment testing may be required, see our blog articles including “EMC compliance when adding Bluetooth“.

 Who should be doing EMC testing

 EMC testing should be conducted in accordance with the standards arranged or performed by the responsible company or organization selling or distributing the product within the region.
-This choice of using and EMC testing laboratory if required should be based upon the labs abilities.
-Some of these abilities include; Technical ability, accreditation, test equipment, testing facilities, trace-ability and accuracy.
+This choice of using and EMC testing laboratory if required should be based on the lab’s abilities.
+Some of these abilities include; Technical ability, accreditation, test equipment, testing facilities, traceability and accuracy.

 Why do EMC testing

-If you require Electromagnetic Compatibility (EMC) testing fro your product for RCM compliance for FCC, ICES, CE or RCM compliance contact us and find out how we can help.
+If you require Electromagnetic Compatibility (EMC) testing for your product for RCM compliance for FCC, ICES, CE or RCM compliance contact us and find out how we can help.